openhab/openhab-docs/configuration/restdocs.md

 You can try and validate rest api calles from within the openHAB UI.
 Just log in with an admin user, navigate to `Developer Tools -> API Explorer` and start exploring.

+## Authentication

+Starting with version 3, openHAB supports password protection for sensible contents such as parts of the semantic model.
+To access this kind of information, the REST API provides the common mechanism [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) and [OAuth authorization](https://en.wikipedia.org/wiki/OAuth).
+Both mechanisms can be used out of the box by the most programming languages and frameworks, but with regard to the `curl` examples from above, there are two alternative ways of authenticating yourself:

+### With username/password

+To the complete command, **add `-u {USER_NAME}`,** then enter your password as prompted.
+You can also do this in a single, non-interactive command, in this case **add `-u {USER_NAME}:{PASSWORD}` instead.**

+**Note:** This approach uses basic authentication which needs to be enabled in the `org.openhab.restauth` settings (accessible under Main UI > Settings > API Security).

+### With an API token

+This method is often recommended in order to keep your passwords safe and avoid to store them without encryption in any public places.
+To authenticate with an API token, **apaddpend `-u '{API_TOKEN}:'` to the commandline.**

+You can manage all access tokens in your profile settings in the Main UI.

 ## Additional Considerations

 The REST API also supports server-push supporting subscriptions on change notification for certain resources.